sa-ne/openshift-github-actions/README.md

 ---
 #### Set security for Actions after creating a fork
 By default, when forking a new repository, all actions are allowed.
 To better protect yourself, change the Action Permissions to `Allow select actions` and whitelist the specified actions.
-For this code, the follow actions need to be whitelisted:
+For this code, the following actions need to be whitelisted:
 ```
 actions/*,
 aws-actions/*,